LukeShortCloud/rootpages/src/openstack.rst

     $ sudo packstack --answer-file <ANSWER_FILE>

 After the installation is finished, create the necessary network in Neutron as the admin user.
 In this example, the network will automatically allocate IP addresses between 192.168.1.201 and 192.168.1.254.
-The IP 192.168.1.1 is the router / default gateway.
+The IP 192.168.1.1 is both the physical router and default gateway.

 .. code-block:: sh

     $ . keystonerc_admin
-    $ neutron net-create external_network --provider:network_type flat --provider:physical_network extnet --router:external
+    $ openstack network create --share --provider-physical-network physical_network --provider-network-type flat --router external external_network
-    $ neutron subnet-create --name public_subnet --enable_dhcp=False --allocation-pool=start=192.168.1.201,end=192.168.1.254 --gateway=192.168.1.1 external_network 192.168.1.0/24
+    $ openstack subnet create --subnet-range 192.168.1.0/24 --gateway 192.168.1.1 --network external_network --allocation-pool start=192.168.1.201,end=192.168.1.254 --no-dhcp public_subnet

 The "external\_network" can now be associated with a router in user accounts.

-[12]
+[12][90]

 Answer File
 '''''''''''